null

 Scanning Concrete Slabs

-Concrete slabs are scanned to locate objects like rebar, conduits and pipes.
+Hidden objects in concrete slabs are scanned to locate items like post installed rebar connections, conduits, and pipes.
 This is critical during a concrete cut where hitting a hidden object could cause damage or injury.
 Scanning ensures the integrity of the concrete slab and prevents unnecessary risk.

 Columns and Walls